truenas/middleware/docs/userguide/index.rst

 * Log Out has been moved from the upper right corner to the tree menu.

-The following features have been added or changed:
+The following fields have been added or deleted:

 * The "WebGUI -> HTTPS Port" field has been added to :menuselection:`System --> General`.